-For easy integration of this driver into the application it is handy to use: Preconfigurations in group "3964 and RK512 protocol"
+For easy integration of this driver into the application it is handy to use: Preconfigurations in group "3964 and RK512 communication protocol"

 The Slave message is that that waits at first for the data receipt from the MASTER and then it replies.
-This means that the MASTER determines when the transfer occurs.
+It means that the MASTER specifies when the transfer occurs.
 As it isn't possible to change dynamically the amount of transmitted (received) data in the PROMOTIC system objects, the object of the SLAVE type serves only for the receipt and transmission of the same type of data.
 It isn't possible to have, for example, two Slave messages (two PmCommMsg objects) while the first one only receives the data and the other should send the data.

 For the correct response to the Slave message it is mostly necessary to use the onDataReceive event that fires AFTER the data receipt but BEFORE sending the response.
 You can find in this event (from data of the Data-received page) how the response should be and accordingly to set the data on the Data-sent page.